stevewight/DuoKit/README.md

 There are additional data points within each of these objects.
 I recommend digging through the above model classes to find all available properties.

+Also take a look at [Linguist](https://github.com/stevewight/Linguist) for an example of usage and data points available when using DuoKit.

 ## License

 DuoKit is released under the ***MIT*** license.
 See LICENSE for details.